• Skip to primary navigation

 • 1 sheet puff pastry approx 160g pastry

-• milk or egg for glazing the pie optional
+• milk or a beaten egg for glazing the pie, optional

 Instructions